eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - "`desired`": The maxSpeed is used.
 If that speed is unsafe, departure is delayed.
 - "`speedLimit`": The speed limit of the lane is used.
 If that speed is unsafe, departure is delayed.

+### departEdge

+Determines the edge along the vehicles route where the vehicle enters the network (By default this is 0: the first edge).

+- integer index `≥0` and `<routeLength`: The vehicle is inserted at the given index
+- "`random`": A random index along the route is usedd.
+If that speed is unsafe, departure is delayed.

+!!! note
+    The attribute `departEdge` is ignored if the vehicle or flow  does not use attribute `route` and does not define the child element `<route>`

 ### arrivalLane

 Determines the speed at which the vehicle should end its route;